Jordan type of full Perazzo algebras: Jordan type of a full Perazzo algebra

+where the possible ways of choosing $m$ integers from the set $\{1,2,\dots,m+d-1\}$ is computed as follows: given that $m\ge 2$, if the second smallest number we choose is $i+1$, then we can choose the smallest number in $i$ ways.
+The remaining $m-2$ numbers can be chosen in $\tbinom{m+d-2-i}{m-2}$ ways, so that gives $i\tbinom{m+d-2-i}{m-2}$ combinations.
+Now, sum over all possible $i$.

-Finally, let us check the Jordan degree type.
-We may observe that the string \eqref{jordanTypeMiddlestring1} has length $d$ and starts at degree zero, and the string \eqref{jordanTypeMiddlestring2} also has length \(d\), but starts at degree one, which justifies the first two parts \(d_0\) and \(d_1\).
-Next, we see that if \(p=d-2\) in \eqref{jordanTypeMiddlestring3}, we have \(m-1\) strings starting at degree one, i.e.\ the strings starting by the beads \(x_{d-2,1,0,\ldots,0}\) up to \(x_{d-2,0,\ldots,0,1}\).
-If \(p=d-2\) in \eqref{jordanTypeMiddlestring4}, we also have \(m-1\) strings starting at degree one, i.e.\ the strings starting by the beads \(y_2\) up to \(y_m\).
-In total we get \(2(m-1)\) strings of length \(d-1\) starting at degree one, which explains the parts \((d-1)_1^{2\binom{m-1}{m-2}}\).
-Note that, for strings of length \(d-2\), we find \(\tbinom{m}{m-2}\) strings in \eqref{jordanTypeMiddlestring3}, starting at degree one, and another \(\tbinom{m}{m-2}\) strings in \eqref{jordanTypeMiddlestring4}, but starting at degree two (we take \(p=d-3\) in both cases).
-We may check the remaining parts of the Jordan degree type in a similar way. \item If, for any $k\in\{1,\dots,m\}$, $a_{\substack{0,\dots,0,d-1,0,\dots,0 \\ (k)}}\not=0$ and $b_k\not=0$, we can assume, without loss of generality, that $a_{d-1,0,\dots,0}\not=0$ and $b_1\not=0$.
-Then
+Finally, let us check the Jordan degree\h{type}.
+We may observe that the string \eqref{jordanTypeMaxString1} has length $d+1$ and starts at degree zero, which justifies the first part $(d+1)_0$.
+Next, we see that if \(p=d-2\) in \eqref{jordanTypeMaxString3}, we have \(m-1\) strings of length $d-1$, starting at degree one, i.e.\ the strings starting by the beads \(x_{d-2,1,0,\ldots,0}\) up to \(x_{d-2,0,\ldots,0,1}\).
+Moreover, the string \eqref{jordanTypeMaxString2} has also length \(d-1\).
+If \(p=d-2\) in \eqref{jordanTypeMaxString4}, we also have \(m-1\) strings of degree $d-1$, starting at degree one, i.e.\ the strings starting by the beads \(y_2\) up to \(y_m\).
+Thus, we get a total of \(2m-1\) strings of length \(d-1\), starting at degree one, which explains the parts \((d-1)_1^{2m-1}\).
+Note that, for strings of length \(d-2\), we find \(\tbinom{m}{m-2}\) strings in \eqref{jordanTypeMaxString3}, starting at degree one, and another \(\tbinom{m}{m-2}\) strings in \eqref{jordanTypeMaxString4}, but starting at degree two (we take \(p=d-3\) in both cases).
+We may check the remaining parts of the Jordan degree\h{type} in a similar way.